Why is completion day important?

 Hypothetically, exchange of contracts and completion can happen on the same day, if permitted by your mortgage company.
 This expedites the transaction and means you no longer need to pay a deposit at the point of exchange.

 This makes it more challenging for your conveyancer to plan in advance, putting them under more pressure.
 It is hard to know the exact date that exchange of contracts, and hence completion, takes place on, making coordination and planning problematic.
 You need to provide a firm date to your removal company, and they usually need to be reserved months in advance.
 It also leaves little time to fix any problems that might crop up.
+For more information check out our article What is holding up my move?

 If you are planning to complete and exchange at the same time, please bear in mind: